2022, Púca Festival, Trim Castle, Trim, Co Meath

 Christmas / New Year (28–31 Dec)Daily09:00 – 16:00

-Winter tours of the keep are limited to weekends and bank holidays; check the website for any seasonal variations.
+Winter keep tours are limited to weekends and bank holidays.
+Check the official website for any seasonal schedule adjustments.

 Accessibility

-The castle grounds are wheelchair‑accessible, but the keep’s interior is not due to steep, narrow staircases.
+The outer grounds and courtyard paths are wheelchair-accessible, with interpretation panels positioned at accessible heights.
+The keep interior is not accessible due to steep, narrow medieval staircases.
 Assistance dogs are permitted on the grounds.
-Interpretation panels allow self‑guiding for visitors with limited mobility.
+A downloadable social guide and accessibility map are available on the Heritage Ireland website for visitors planning ahead.

 Getting There

-• By car – The town of Trim lies off the M3 motorway (≈45 km north of Dublin).
-On‑street parking is available in the town centre; paid car parks on Emmet Street and Jonathan Swift Street charge €3 per day.
+• By car: Trim is located off the M3 motorway, roughly 45 km north of Dublin.
+On-street parking is available in the town centre, with paid car parks on Emmet Street and Jonathan Swift Street charging €3 per day.

-• By train – The nearest station is Navan (≈10 km); a short bus or taxi ride completes the journey.
+• By train: The nearest railway station is Navan (approximately 10 km away).
+A short taxi or bus ride completes the journey.